PaddlePaddle/PaddleRS/docs/apis/infer_en.md

 |`eager_load`|`bool`|If `True`, instead of using lazy memory loading, the entire image is loaded into memory at once at the beginning of the prediction.|`False`|
 |`quiet`|`bool`|If `True`, the predicted progress is not displayed.|`False`|

-The sliding window inference api of the change detection task is similar to that of the image segmentation task, but it should be noted that the information stored in the output results, such as geographic transformation and projection, is subject to the information read from the first phase image, and the file name stored in the sliding window inference results is the same as that of the first phase image file.
+The sliding window inference API of the change detection task is similar to that of the image segmentation task, but it should be noted that the information stored in the output results, such as geographic transformation and projection, is subject to the information read from the first phase image, and the file name stored in the sliding window inference results is the same as that of the first phase image file.

 ## Static Graph Inference API